rackerlabs/technical-blog/content/blog/2021/2021-03-10-unified-data-platform-and-data-virtualization-through-polybase-part-two/index.md

     - database
     - SQL Server
     - Azure
-metaTitle: "Unified data platform: Part two&mdash;data virtualization through PolyBase"
+metaTitle: "Unified data platform and data virtualization through PolyBase: Part One"
 metaDescription: "In this series, I dig deep into how to achieve data virtualization through PolyBase&reg;.
 This post covers the introduction and demo prerequisites."
-ogTitle: "Unified data platform: Part two&mdash;data virtualization through PolyBase"
+ogTitle: "Unified data platform and data virtualization through PolyBase: Part One"
 ogDescription: "In this series, I dig deep into how to achieve data virtualization through PolyBase&reg;.
 This post covers the introduction and demo prerequisites."
-slug: "unified-data-platform-part-two-data-virtualization-through-polybase"
+slug: "unified-data-platform-and-data-virtualization-through-polybase-part-one"

 ---

-I am excited to finally extend my earlier blog post [Unified Data Platform - SQL 2019](https://docs.rackspace.com/blog/unified-data-platform-sql-server-2019/).
+I am excited to finally build on my earlier blog post [Unified Data Platform - SQL 2019](https://docs.rackspace.com/blog/unified-data-platform-sql-server-2019/).

 In this series, I dig deep into how to achieve data virtualization through PolyBase&reg;.
-This post covers the introduction and demo prerequisites.
-Part Three, gets to the demo itself.
+This post covers the introduction and demo prerequisites, and Part Two gets to the demo itself.

 <!--more-->